stufreen/animol/readme.md

 ```

 ## Browser Compatibility
-Compatible with all modern browsers.
-Internet Explorer not supported.
+Compatible with all modern browsers and IE 10+.

 ## To do
  * Increase test coverage